REASON-6G/mATRIC-master/deployment.md

 * Have a remote server ready and available.
 * Configure the DNS records of your domain to point to the IP of the server you just created.
-* Configure a wildcard subdomain for your domain, so that you can have multiple subdomains for different services, e.g. `*.matric.org.uk`.
-This will be useful for accessing different components, like `traefik.matric.org.uk`, `adminer.matric.org.uk`, etc. And also for `staging`, like `staging.matric.org.uk`, `staging.adminer.matric.joiner.org.uk`, etc.
+* Configure a wildcard subdomain for your domain, so that you can have multiple subdomains for different services, e.g. `*.matric.uk`.
+This will be useful for accessing different components, like `traefik.matric.uk`, `adminer.matric.uk`, etc. And also for `staging`, like `staging.matric.uk`, `staging.adminer.matric.uk`, etc.
 * Install and configure [Docker](https://docs.docker.com/engine/install/) on the remote server (Docker Engine, not Docker Desktop).

 ## Public Traefik